 5. Use the right paper

 There are a lot of things to consider when writing especially if you want your handwriting to be nice and neat.
-One of the most important things when writing a letter in the paper that you use.
+One of the most important things when writing a letter is the paper you use.

 You can’t use any old piece of paper for your letter because it will have a negative effect on the strokes in your letters.
 When you were a child, every one of us was forced to write on lined paper.
 We used to use that paper, but nowadays, we can’t.